-A. ADOT EP EJ NEPA Scoping Considerations and Standards
+B. ADOT EP EJ NEPA Initial Screening Evaluation and Scoping Considerations

-FHWA Order 6640.23A states that FHWA (and ADOT as a result of MOU's) are required to "administer their programs to identify and address, as appropriate, disproportionately high and adverse human health or environmental effects of FHWA programs, policies, and activities on minority populations and low-income populations....
+FHWA Order 6640.23A states that FHWA (and ADOT because of the MOUs) are required to "administer their programs to identify and address, as appropriate, disproportionately high and adverse human health or environmental effects of FHWA programs, policies, and activities on minority populations and low-income populations....
 In implementing these requirements, the information should be obtained where relevant, appropriate, and practical."
-ADOT has developed flowcharts that outline the general EP considerations and steps that are taken as part of the scoping and overall project development process (Appendix D).
+Per FHWA Order 6640.23A, "a disproportionately high and adverse effect on a minority or low-income population means the adverse effect is predominantly borne by such population or is appreciably more severe or greater in magnitude on the minority or low-income population."